Penguin Python API Reference

 Deprecated / Future APIs

-The following names appeared in earlier documentation but do not exist in v0.1.x.
+The following names appeared in earlier documentation but do not exist in the current public release.
 They are tracked on the roadmap and should not be imported yet:

 See the "Python API Roadmap" section in future considerations for planned timelines.